Land management methods

 Managing so many factors can be very difficult and unpredictable.

-Good land management techniques involve a functional understanding of the ecological processes that affect the growth and management of weeds, and which can be manipulated to minimise the growth of weeds.
+Good land management techniques means understanding the ecological processes that affect weed growth and management and knowing how to use them to minimise their growth.

-Unmanaged land affected by disturbances like inappropriate clearing, overgrazing and uncontrolled fires can become overrun with weeds because the disturbances have left available space, sunlight and nutrients for the weeds to invade.
+Unmanaged land can be affected by disturbances such as inappropriate clearing, overgrazing and uncontrolled fires.
+This can lead to weed takeover because the disturbances have left available space, sunlight and nutrients for the weeds to invade.

 Removing stock from areas which have been treated for weeds is a common management technique used by land managers.